Skip

 2. Review imported data and edit any details that need correction via the Edit link on the Shelters tab

-3. If the shelter serves DV survivors, enable the DV Shelter toggle -- this activates address redaction and audit logging
+4. If the shelter serves DV survivors, enable the DV Shelter toggle on the shelter -- this activates address redaction and audit logging

 Day 3-4: Verification